deeztek/Hermes-Secure-Email-Gateway/docs/admin/03-email-server/domains.md

 `dns_result_msg`.
 The Cert Status column on the main table summarizes these results.

-For Pro Edition's auto-managed certs the validator then triggers a Let's Encrypt issuance once every SAN passes both probes.
+For auto-managed certs the validator then triggers a Let's Encrypt issuance once every SAN passes both probes.
 For imported certs the probes are informational only — the cert is trusted as-is.